7 Signs You Need Endodontic Surgery

 Undergoing professional dental cleaning removes leftover food and debris from tight spaces of the mouth.
 While this debris can be uncomfortable, the discomfort should disappear following the professional cleaning.
 If pain persists after the procedure, it could be a sign of tooth infection or decay that may require endodontic surgery.

 Although it is normal to experience some sensitivity when consuming hot or cold drinks or food, persistent pain can indicate a more significant problem.
 Pain that continues even after eating or drinking may be due to weak enamel or an infection inside the tooth.
-The latter problem may require endodontic surgery to repair the damage.
+The latter problem may require endodontic therapy to repair the damage.

 “Endodontic surgery may be necessary if root canal therapy fails to repair the tooth.”